EduardoZepeda/coffee-bytes-hugo/content/posts/cron-y-crontab-programa-tareas-periodicas/index.en.md

 authors:
 - Eduardo Zepeda
 ---

+In this post I'll teach you how to program tasks to be executed every certain amount of time, it could be as complex as you want, just by modifying a simple file, the crontab file, which is available in every popular Linux distribution, if not all of them.

 Many times we want to run a script or a command every so often, for example when we want to perform periodic backups of a database, send your subscribers a reminder email, or perhaps delete cache files every so often.
 Cron, in conjunction with Crontab allows you to run a task every so often.